cad0p/uu-afp-2021-team-proj-abbr/frontend/README.md

 > NB: currently we only support the extension with `shorthndr` running on Unix systems.

-1. Run `stack install` in the `/backend/team-proj-abbr` directory to make sure `shorthndr` development is available.
-   (Or, experimentally, run `npm run setup:shorthndr`) (Or skip to step 2 which does it all automatically)

 ### Configure project

+Run `npm install`.
+This will automatically:

-2. Run `npm install` to install all required dependencies (step 1 and 3 are also run automatically with this command)
+1. Run `npm run setup:shorthndr` to install all required dependencies
+2. Run `stack install` in the [`../backend/team-proj-abbr`](../backend/team-proj-abbr) directory to make sure that the `shorthndr` CLI is available to use.
 3. Run `npm run make:elm` to compile the Elm components into JS

+### How to use the extension on VS Code

-4. If developing with VS Code, start a debugging session with `F5` (or via "Run and Debug" panel -> "Run Extension")
+If developing with VS Code, start a debugging session with `F5`, located also in the "Run" menu -> "Start Debugging" (or for the successive runs, also via "Run and Debug" panel -> "Run Extension").

+The command will open a new VS Code debug window, with the extension enabled.

+Then, you can use the command palette `Cmd/Ctrl + P`, write `>ShortHndr` in the text field, and you will see all our `Replace` and `Expand` commands!

 ### Building Elm stuff